 After the crumbs are ready, mix together the healthy meatball ingredients and form golf ball sizes meatballs.
 Pan fry.

-Pour in a jar of Mezzetta Napa Valley Homemade Marinara and a little water.
+Pour in a jar of no sugar added marinara and a little water.
 Simmer.

 You could stop here, and just enjoy the meatballs, but I like to make zucchini noodles to serve as my healthy low-carb spaghetti.

 The spiralized zucchini squash is cooked right in the pan with some of the sauce.